frandepy2/frandepy2.github.io/education.md

 My foundational knowledge in computer science began at Colegio Técnico Vocacional Carlos Antonio Lopez.
 Here, I was introduced to the world of IT, learning essential skills from basic IT solutions to computer repair.

-#### Courses and Certifications
-> _Add details about specific courses or certifications you've achieved._

-#### Projects
-> _Details about any projects or assignments that were significant during this period._

----

-## Additional Trainings and Workshops

-> _Include details about any additional trainings, workshops, or seminars you've attended outside of your formal education._

----

-## Skills and Expertise

-> _List down specific skills, tools, or technologies you're proficient in._

----